bsmith89/midas2-wiki/MIDAS-G.md

 - `{output_dir}`: output directory unique for the sample, i.e., `{midas_outdir}/{sample_name}`

-The first subcommand to run for the sample is `midas_run_species`, and it will create that output directory `output_dir` if it does not exist.
+The first subcommand to run for the sample is `midas_run_species`, to report species present in the sample that we can genotype in the `midas_run_snps` flow..
+This command will create the output directory `output_dir` if it does not exist.
 All subsequent analysis steps operate within that directory.

 # Single-sample analysis